mdzubayerhossain/whatsapp-bulk-messenger/README.md

 **Note:** The current program is limited to sending only text messages.

 **Note:** Another version of a similar project is available that supports sending media and documents along with text.
-As per many requests, I have added a [video here](https://youtu.be/NNkAh5sLEok) demonstrating how the app works.
-Please reach out to me on [email](mailto:bagrianirudh@gmail.com) for more inquiries.
-Join the [Google Group here](https://groups.google.com/g/whatsapp-bulker/) and [Telegram Group here](https://t.me/whatsapp_bulker).

 ## Requirements

 - Python >= 3.6